 For larger projects, it’s a good idea to create a tsconfig.json

 file to manage your TypeScript settings.
-Run the following command to generate a default configuration file:
+You can generate one using:

 tsc --init